ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 ## Cobertura coverage report

 Supports the [Cobertura Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Cobertura+Plugin).
-Only the Cobertura xml reportfile pattern is required by default to locate all the generated reports.
+Only the Cobertura xml reportfile pattern is required to locate all the generated reports.
 Advanced options are all set to defaults.

 ```groovy
 cobertura(xmlReportFilePattern)